Frequently Asked Questions

-A: Bay State College offers one residential housing option and it is located at The Longwood House in Fenway.
+A: Bay State College offers one residential housing option and it is located at The Revolution Hotel, located in the South End.

 Q: What features does the building offer?

-A: Longwood House has the following features which students can access 24 hours a day:
+A: The Revolution Hotel has the following features which students can access 24 hours a day:

-- Live-in staff, consisting of several Community Advisors and professional staff member also known as a Residence Director.
+- Live-in professional staff member also known as a Residence Director.

 Q: Are phone, cable, and internet service provided by the school in each room?

 A: Each residence hall is equipped with a wireless network.
-Students will be able to connect to this network and obtain internet access with their Bay State email username and password, which they will receive upon arrival.
 Please be sure that your computer has the following requirements:

 - Operating System:

 The costs of internet is covered by the Residence Hall Technology Fee.
 Phone service is not provided in each room.
 Cable is offered in each room, TVs are provided.
 Many students choose to use cell phones.